Vincent Pedone

 Vincent Pedone is a former American state legislator who served in the Massachusetts House of Representatives from 1993 to 2012.
 He served in the United States Army, 1/327 Infantry, from 1985 to 1987.
 He is Executive Officer of the Massachusetts State University Council of Presidents.
 He is a Worcester resident and a member of the Democratic Party.
-He also serves as Chairman of the Worcester Redevelopemt Authority.
+He also serves as Chairman of the Worcester Redevelopment Authority.